Arellano-Bond LASSO Estimator for Dynamic Linear Panel Models: Model and Estimators

 Let $\{(Y_{it},D_{it},C_{it}): 1 \leq i \leq N, 1 \leq t \leq T\}$ be a panel dataset, where $i$ and $t$ index unit and time period, respectively. $Y_{it}$ is a scalar outcome or response variable, $D_{it}$ is the policy variable or treatment of interest, and $C_{it}$ is a vector of covariates of fixed dimension including, for example, $Y_{i,t-1}$ and other treatments.
 To measure the effect of $D_{it}$ on $Y_{it}$, we consider a dynamic linear panel model:

-where $\theta^0$ is the parameter of interest, $\alpha_i$ is an unobserved unit effect, $\gamma_t$ is an unobserved time effect, and $\varepsilon_{it}$ is a zero-mean idiosyncratic error.
+where $\theta^0$ is the parameter of interest, $\alpha_i$ is an unobserved unit effect, $\gamma_t$ is an unobserved time effect, and $\varepsilon_{it}$ is an idiosyncratic error with zero mean and constant variance.
 We might also be interested in functions of $\theta^0$ such as long-run effects in dynamic models that include lags of the dependent variable as covariates.
 We refer to the empirical application in Section \ref{app} for an example.

 In the theoretical analysis, we shall treat the unobserved unit and time effects as fixed parameters.
 This is equivalent to conditioning on the realization of all these effects.\footnote{Due to this conditioning, all probability statements should be qualified with almost surely.
 We shall omit this qualifier for notational convenience.} We assume that $\{(D_{it},C_{it},\varepsilon_{it}): 1 \leq t \leq T\}$ are independent over $i$, and $\varepsilon_{it}$ is an uncorrelated sequence over $t$.
 In addition, we assume that the treatment and covariates in $X_{it}$ are predetermined with respect to $\varepsilon_{it}$ in the sense that